Galli da Bibiena family: Grandsons

 Alessandro Galli Bibiena (15 October 1686 Parma – 5 May 1748 Mannheim), Italian architect and painter, was the eldest son of Ferdinando and was born at Parma.
 In 1719, Alessandro became architect and painter at the court for the elector of the Electorate of the Palatinate (in Germany).
 Among the major works of Alessandro, were the right wing of the castle and the opera house (which both burned in 1795) and also the Jesuit church at Mannheim.
 Some German documents use the name "Alessandro Galli di Bibiena".

 Giuseppe Galli Bibiena (5 January 1696 Parma – 12 March 1757 Berlin), the second son of Ferdinando, born on 5 January 1696 at Parma, became the most distinguished artist of the Galli–Bibiena family.
 From 1723 to 1747, he worked as "His Majesty's First Theatrical Engineer" for Charles VI, Holy Roman Emperor, where he decorated all of the Habsburg celebratory festivities.
 Together with his younger brother Antonio, he designed theater decorations and for festivities in Vienna, also Linz, Graz, and Prague (1723 "Costanza e Fortezza" at Hradčany castle).
 In 1753, he moved to Berlin in the court of Frederick the Great of Prussia, where he died three years later.

 Antonio Galli Bibiena (1 January 1700 Parma – 28 January 1774 Milan), Italian architect, born in Parma, third son of Ferdinando, had been a pupil of Giovanni Gioseffo dal Sole and later of Marcantonio Franceschini.
 Antonio became the architect of the Teatro Scientifico of the National Virgilian Academy at Mantua (Italy), and architect of the Teatro Comunale di Bologna.
 He was also employed at the Hofburg court of Vienna.
 Antonio died in Mantua in 1774, at age 74.

 Giovanni Carlo Galli-Bibiena (11 August 1717 Bologna – 20 November 1760 Ajuda, Lisbon), architect/designer, the son of Francesco, designed the staircase of Palazzo Savini and a chapel, the Cappella di San Antonio in San Bartolommeo di Porta Ravegnana in Bologna, and the decorative scheme for the high altar of the San Petronio Basilica, Bologna, for the Bolognese Pope Benedict XIV.
 From 1752-55, he designed and built the Ópera do Tejo in Lisbon, but the opera house was destroyed seven months after completion by the 1755 earthquake.
 He died five years later.

 Greatgrandsons

 Carlo Galli Bibiena (1728–1787), son of Giuseppe Galli Bibiena, was born in Vienna.
-This last member of the theatrical Bibienas traveled farther from home than the rest of the family.
+This last member of the theatrical Bibienas travelled farther from home than the rest of the family.
 Carlo Galli Bibiena worked in 8 countries, including: Germany, France, Austria, the Netherlands (1746–1760), London (1763), Naples (1772, where Carlo published five opera sets); Stockholm (1774); and St. Petersburg, Russia (until 1778).
 He died in Florence in 1787, near age 59.